lucanatorvs/SmartHome/README.md

 ## Todo

-- [ ] Create a docker compose file to deploy the home assistant instance and other components, such as a mqtt broker, Influxdb databace, Grafana and node-red.
+- [x] Create a docker compose file to deploy the home assistant instance and other components, such as a mqtt broker, Influxdb databace, Grafana and node-red
+- [ ] add to the docker compose file to deploy the Zigbee2mqtt functionality
-- [ ] Intigrate it with ikea TRÅDFRI lights and sensors, using a Zigbee CC2531 usb dongle.
+- [ ] Intigrate it with ikea TRÅDFRI lights and sensors, using the above mentiond Zigbee CC2531 usb dongle
-- [ ] Create custom sensors and lights to be controlled by the home assistant instance.
+- [ ] Create custom sensors and lights to be controlled by the home assistant instance
-- [ ] Create custom controll scripts to make my home work for me.
+- [ ] Create custom controll scripts to make my home work for me

-## What is not working / What needs to be fixt first
+## What is not working / What needs to be fixt first (ToDo)

-- [ ]
+- [ ] Zigbee CC2531 usb dongle needs to be flashed with the firmware